Which place is cheaper, Eugene or Boston?

 Both Eugene and Boston during the spring are popular places to visit.
 Many visitors come to Boston in the spring for the beaches, the activities around the city, and the natural beauty.

 In the spring, Boston is cooler than Eugene.
-Typically, the spring temperatures in Boston in April are around 48°F (9°C), and Eugene is about 51°F (11°C).
+Typically, the spring temperatures in Boston in April average around 48°F (9°C), and Eugene averages at about 51°F (11°C).

 Boston usually gets more rain in April than Eugene.
 Boston gets 3.5 inches (89 mm) of rain, while Eugene receives 2.2 inches (57 mm) of rain this time of the year.